livekit/livekit/README.md

-# LiveKit: High-performance WebRTC
+# LiveKit: Real-time video, audio and data for developers

-LiveKit is an open source project that provides scalable, multi-user conferencing based on WebRTC.
+[LiveKit](https://livekit.io) is an open source project that provides scalable, multi-user conferencing based on WebRTC.
 It's designed to provide everything you need to build real-time video/audio/data capabilities in your applications.

 LiveKit's server is written in Go, using the awesome [Pion WebRTC](https://github.com/pion/webrtc) implementation.